Jayant-Projects/SQL-Walmart_Sales_EDA/README.md

 6. What product line had the largest revenue?
 5. What is the city with the largest revenue?
 6. What product line had the largest VAT?
-7. Fetch each product line and add a column to those product lines showing "Good", and "Bad".
-Good if it's greater than average sales
-8. Which branch sold more products than the average product sold?
+7. Which branch sold more products than the average product sold?
-9. What is the most common product line by gender?
+8. What is the most common product line by gender?
-12. What is the average rating of each product line?
+9. What is the average rating of each product line?

 ### Sales